interaxiom/php-api/README.md

 [![PHP Wrapper for Interaxiom APIs](https://github.com/interaxiom/php-api/blob/master/img/logo.png)](https://packagist.org/packages/interaxiom/php-api)

-This PHP package is a lightweight wrapper for Interaxiom APIs.
+This PHP package is a lightweight wrapper for Interaxiom API's.
 That's the easiest way to use interaxiom.com.au APIs in your PHP applications.

 ```php
 <?php